Supplier Management

 Supplier management is integral to the success of medical device development for several reasons:

-• Quality Assurance: Suppliers provide critical components and materials that directly impact the quality and performance of medical devices.
-Effective supplier management ensures that suppliers meet rigorous quality standards and regulatory requirements.
+• Quality Assurance: Suppliers may provide critical components and materials that directly impact the quality and performance of medical devices.
+Effective supplier management is a regulatory requirement that ensures suppliers meet rigorous quality standards and regulatory requirements.

 Challenges in supplier management